Here are a few things to consider.

-- Take a look at Think.Check.Submit.
-This is a cross-industry campaign to help researchers understand their options and the key criteria they can check before making an informed decision about where to submit their work.
+Think.Check.Submit. is a cross-industry campaign to help researchers understand the key criteria they can check before submitting their work.